 Academic Societies and Department Clubs

 Beta Beta Beta is the national honor society for biological sciences.
 Students can earn membership if they maintain a GPA of 3.25 in the biological sciences and 3.00 overall after completing 45 credit-hours and are extended an invitation to join.

 California University has a student chapter of the Wildlife Society, which was chartered in 1996.
 The mission of the Wildlife Society is to represent and serve the professional community of scientists, managers, educators, technicians, planners and others who work actively to study, manage and conserve wildlife and their habitats worldwide.

 Biology Club is open to all interested students.
 Members explore careers in biology through guest speakers and behind-the-scenes tours of research facilities, the zoo, botanical gardens and museums.
 Other activities include camping and whitewater rafting; fundraising events, such as races and bake sales to benefit cancer research and other charities; and judging science competitions of local K-12 students.

 Medical Interest Club offers guidance to undergraduates on the many requirements for application to medical graduate schools.
 This club enables members pursuing health care careers to explore career choices through speakers and touring medical education programs.

-Career opportunities include preparation for graduate work in biology and related fields, for industrial and government research and for careers in public health and the many health-related fields.
-A steady demand exists for environmental scientists, wildlife biologists, fishery biologists, environmental monitoring technicians and interpretative naturalists.
+Career opportunities include preparation for graduate work in biology and related fields, for industrial, nonprofit and government research and for careers in public health and the many health-related fields.
+A steady demand exists for environmental scientists, wildlife biologists, ecologists, natural resource managers, fishery biologists, environmental monitoring technicians and interpretative naturalists.